EvaluationContext/daxlib-docs/_mydocs/contribute/naming-conventions.md

 2. **Package Folder Name** (⚠️ only for Small Libraries)

       > This naming convention must be manually managed if you create a Small Library by forking the DAX Lib repository.
-If you create a Medium-Large Library with a dedicated GitHub repository, the folder name will be automatically generated when the package is published to DAX Lib.

     - The folder name for your package should be in lowercase letters and use dots to separate different levels of hierarchy.